 Fish Oil and OCD – Is Omega 3 Fish Oil Good for Depression?

-Positive results in clinical trials in these psychological disorders indicate that EPA and DHA may exert an effect in blunting the stress response.
+Positive results in clinical trials in these psychological disorders show that EPA and DHA may exert an effect in blunting the stress response.

-The stress response is largely the result of activation of the sympathetic nervous system – the arm of our autonomic nervous system that produces the flight or fight response.
-The stress response is characterized by increased heart rate, blood pressure, and shunting of blood flow to muscles so that we can escape danger.
+The stress response is largely the result of activation of the sympathetic nervous system–the arm of our autonomic nervous system that produces the flight or fight response.
+Increased heart rate, blood pressure characterizes the stress response, and shunting of blood flow to muscles so that we can escape danger.

-Since fish oils are also known to affect cardiovascular function, it is once again possible that some of the beneficial effects may be due to blunting of the sympathetic nervous system within the brain.
+Since fish oils are also known to affect cardiovascular function, it is once again possible that some of the beneficial effects may be because of the blunting of the sympathetic nervous system within the brain.

 Can Fish Oil Help With Anxiety?

 - The activity of key enzymes that break down neurotransmitters like serotonin, epinephrine, dopamine, and norepinephrine

 Clinical studies in patients with a variety of psychological conditions show fish oils produce a mild antianxiety effect.
 This effect may be because of dampening the sympathetic nervous system’s response to stress.